I. Guiding Principles, Goals, and Overview

 - Be Professional and show respect towards others.
 We expect that you as a Participant will comport yourself in a professional way at all times, whether or not you are interacting with our employees.
 We respect every person and prioritize personal development in ourselves and others.
 Respectful behavior includes listening before speaking and asking questions rather than assuming intentions.
 It means respecting others as they seek to build meaningful connections, and entering into private meetings or conversations only when invited, or after asking permission.
 It also means listening when someone requests to end a conversation or communication with you.
 It also means respecting staff, listening to directives, not interrupting programming, following the program as designed, and sharing only constructive, solution-driven feedback.
 It also means respecting the personal space and personal boundaries of all individuals with whom you interact within our Echoing Green community.

 - Respect your own needs and stand up for yourself.
 Pay attention to your own needs.
 If you are uncertain about someone’s intention, you can ask for clarification.
 We hope that you will feel safe and empowered to stand up for yourself if you feel that you have been treated unfairly, but if not, we are available to intervene.
-Contact a designated Safety Guide, a chaplain, the Vice President of Programs, or the Event Manager.
+Contact a designated Safety Guide, a chaplain, Chief Operating Officer, or event manager.

 - Engage in constructive dialogue.
 We bring together people from many different walks of life.
 Recognize that someone else’s frame of reference is likely to be different from your own.
 When conflicts arise, see what you can learn from another’s point of view.
 Shaming and/or blaming is not helpful at Echoing Green events or convenings.